 - Amed, 2 days: enjoy muck diving or alternatively you can also take the speed boat to the Gili Islands.

 - Tulamben, 2 days: enjoy the Liberty shipwreck and the drop-offs to look at the most amazing nudibranchs.

 - Ubud, 2 days: explore Bali’s cultural centre and start the decompression process before going on altitude either to visit Bali’s volcanoes or flying back home.

 Which scuba diving centres to choose in Bali?

 With so many dive centres all around the island, you may rightfully wonder how to choose your dive centre among Bali dive shops when booking your scuba diving trip to Bali.
 The good news is I have come across any dive centre which was really bad.
-Some are part of larger tourism operator groups and hence offer high service quality but less personalised.
+Some are part of larger tourism operator groups and offer high service quality but are less personalised.
 Some are run by Balinese families and while it sometimes looks a run down compared to international companies, the expertise of local guides cannot be compared.

 Scuba diving centres in Bali are mostly located in:

 How much is diving in Bali?